 What to Look for in a Security Camera for Your Apartment

-Apartment residents are among the most at-risk for becoming the victim of a burglary or other property crime.
+Apartment residents are among the most at-risk for becoming the victim of a burglary or other property crime, so apartment security is never a bad idea.
 According to the National Crime Prevention Council, apartments have an 85% higher chance of being burglarized than single-family homes.
 The increased traffic in and out of apartment buildings makes it easy for burglars to blend in, and since apartments are typically smaller than standalone homes, they can find the valuable belongings and slip away quite quickly.
 With this increased risk of intruders, security devices for your apartment are essential to keep yourself, your home and your possessions safe.

 Typically, the simple presence of a security camera is all it takes to scare off potential thieves and force them to find an easier target.
 When trying to decide which camera will fit your needs best, apartment residents should look for an option that allows you to record movement and identify a burglar in the event of a break-in.
+Apartment security devices will not only identify intruders but also give you a peace of mind.
 These recordings will be the most helpful evidence you can provide police to help them find the intruder.

 Another important feature to look for in an apartment door camera is wireless capability.
 A wireless security camera offers far more flexibility than wired cameras, primarily because the devices can be placed at any location regardless of outlets or wiring.
 Wired solutions generally run through walls, which requires renters to drill holes and patch drywall when you move out.
 Most landlords don’t allow these kinds of alterations, and even if they do, there will be a lot of work needed when you decide to move.

 For those who can’t hardwire an entire security system or doorbell camera into their rented apartment, there are a number of other options that can still provide an increased level of security to keep your apartment safe.
 A peephole camera is another great option to consider when searching for security.